hideNFN/YouTubeDownloader/README.md

 Warning: Age-restricted videos cannot be downloaded with this.

-NOTE: Make sure to keep `pytube` updated at all times and be prepared to rebuild the project since YouTube purposefully blocks it sometimes.
+NOTE: Make sure to keep `pytube` updated at all times (with the "pip install --upgrade pytube" command) since YouTube purposefully blocks it occasionally.

 ### Build

 Use the `python freeze.py` command.